 Photos Steven Sim

 We walk from the park gates down to the Warrimoo Track and along the upper reaches of Cowan Creek to Bobbin Head where we'll have time for coffee.
-Then along the boardwalk to the Gibbergong track, which undulates until it meets Grosvenor Rd, where we walk along lanes and streets to Wahroonga Station.
+Then along the boardwalk to the Gibberagong track, which undulates until it meets Grosvenor St, where we walk along lanes and streets to Wahroonga Station.
 A lovely walk mostly through bush - all on track and several creek crossings and one steep short climb towards the end.

-Along with a cacophony of high school students, thirteen bush club members caught the bus to the Ku-ring-gai Chase park entrance.
+Along with a cacophony of high school students, fourteen bush club members caught the bus to the Ku-ring-gai Chase park entrance.
 After a brief photoshop at the Sphinx monument we set off for Bobbin Head.
 Part way down the Warrimoo Track a high tide turned an easy section of the walk beside Cowan Creek into an off-track scramble over a large sandstone outcrop.

 Several subsequent sections were also flooded and while some people elected to wade, others headed for the hills, successfully emerging further along the track where we stopped to admire a large goanna heading away from the water.